CEMPD/VERDI/doc/User_Manual/VERDI_ch20.md

 unzip DCMStreetCenterLine.zip
 </pre>

-Step 4: To add this fine scale GIS layers, click on GIS Layers → Add Map Layers → Other… A pop-up file browser window will show up for you to navigate to the street-level shapefiles, click on "open".
+Step 4: To add this or other fine scale GIS layers, click on GIS Layers → Add Map Layers → Other… A pop-up file browser window will show up for you to navigate to the street-level shapefiles, click on "open".

 Figure to add Fine Scale GIS Layer using the pop-up window to load other GIS Layers UI: ([Fig-@fig:Figure107])) or GitHub:[Figure 107](#Figure107).